wso2-attic/product-mb/modules/samples/product/TransactionalPublisher/README.txt

 This sample client demonstrate how messages can be published transactionally to a queue destination.
-This sample uses publisher acknowledgements to recover sent messages in-case if the messages has gone down unexpectedly.
+This implementation can be used to recover sent messages in-case if the server goes down.

 To run this sample